nidhishah-1509/HTML-Basics/README.md

 What you'll find:
   1. HTML Boilerplate – The standard structure of an HTML document.
-  2. Anchor Elements – Creating links using <a>.
+  2. Anchor Elements – Creating links using "<a>".
   3. Heading Elements – Usage of <h1> through <h6>.
   4. Paragraph Elements – Formatting text using <p>.
   5. Image Elements – Displaying images using <img>.